-3.1 Installing the rsh program
+3.4 Installing the rsh program (no action is needed)

 The remote shell rsh is a command line program that can execute shell commands remotely.
 Although we will use rsh in this task, we should know that rsh and rlogin programs are not secure, and they are not used any more.
 They have been replaced by more secured programs, such as ssh.
 That is why in the modern Linux operating systems, the rsh command is actually a symbolic link to the ssh program.

-See the following
+'''

-\$ ls -al /etc/alternatives | grep rsh lrwxrwxrwx 1 root root 12 Jul 25 2017 rsh -> /usr/bin/ssh
+$ ls -al /etc/alternatives | grep rsh

+lrwxrwxrwx 1 root root 12 Jul 25 2017 rsh -> /usr/bin/ssh

+'''

 To recreate the Mitnick attack, we need to install the unsecure version of the rsh program.
 Obviously, the old version of the rsh no longer works, but an open-source project re-implements the remote shell clients and servers.
 It is called rsh-redone.
-Currently, it has not been installed in our VM yet, so we will use the following commands to install rsh server and client on all three VMs.
+We can use the following commands to install rsh server and client.
+Note: The rsh programs are already installed in the X-Terminal and Trusted Server containers (see the Dockerfile inside the container image folder).

+'''

-\$ sudo apt-get install rsh-redone-client
+$ sudo apt-get install rsh-redone-client

-\$ sudo apt-get install rsh-redone-server
+$ sudo apt-get install rsh-redone-server

+'''

-3.2 Configuration
+3.5 Configuration